cran/EcoNetGen/README.md

 devtools::install_github("cboettig/EcoNetGen")
 ```

-This way requires you have a recent FORTRAN compiler avialble on your
+This way requires you have a recent FORTRAN compiler available on your
 machine.

 ## Randomly generate networks

 This is a basic example which generates a network.
 See `?netgen` for
 documentation describing the parameter arguments.
 Setting `verbose =
-FALSE` (default) surpresses the output summary message.
+FALSE` (default) suppresses the output summary message.

 ``` r
 library(EcoNetGen)